Dorrance Field

-Dorrance Field is the on-campus soccer and lacrosse stadium at the University of North Carolina in Chapel Hill, North Carolina.
+Dorrance Field is the on-campus stadium at the University of North Carolina in Chapel Hill, North Carolina.
+The venue is home to the North Carolina Tar Heels men's and women's soccer and men's and women's lacrosse teams.

 The stadium was constructed on the site of the old Fetzer Field.
 Construction on the new field began in May 2017 and the stadium opened on March 2, 2019.

 The field was named after longtime women's soccer coach Anson Dorrance, officially dedicated on September 29, 2019.